Careers in Communication

-According to the Bureau of Labor Statistics, employment for media and communication occupations is expected to grow from 2016 to 2026, generating approximately 45,300 new jobs.
+According to the Bureau of Labor Statistics, employment for media and communication occupations is expected to grow from through 2026, generating approximately 45,300 new jobs.
 The ability to create, edit, translate, and disseminate information through a variety of platforms is becoming increasingly important for communication professionals.

 A graduate degree from Monmouth prepares you for a variety of exciting and dynamic career opportunities.
 If you’ve ever dreamed about working in international relations, creating a national advertising campaign, or changing the world through leading an influential nonprofit organization, Monmouth’s 30-credit M.A. in Communication is the place to start.

 - Nonprofit Management